apache/iceberg/README.md

 The core Java library that tracks table snapshots and metadata is complete, but still evolving.
 Current work is focused on adding row-level deletes and upserts, and integration work with new engines like Flink and Hive.

-The [Iceberg format specification][iceberg-spec] is being actively updated and is open for comment.
+The [Iceberg format specification][iceberg-spec] is being actively updated (as the Java reference implementation changes) and is open for comments.
 Until the specification is complete and released, it carries no compatibility guarantees.
-The spec is currently evolving as the Java reference implementation changes.

 [Java API javadocs][iceberg-javadocs] are available for the master.